 Brought over in 1839 for its exquisite flowers, Himalayan Balsam is now ravaging our river banks.
 It grows rapidly and spreads quickly, smothering other plants as it goes.
 As you walk along the River Crane, you see it standing in pockets of dense thickets on either side, despite hard efforts to keep it at bay.

-But I think “I’ll just try and pull one up and see“.
-They are not usually easy to just pull up and if I manage, large leafed weeds often wilt within minutes and don’t recover.
-That’s been my experience with other large weeds – so disappointing!
+But I thought “I’ll just try and pull one up and see“.
+Large weeds are not usually easy to just pull up or even dig up and in my experience with other large weeds, they often wilt within minutes and don’t recover – so disappointing!

 It has vicious looking red roots…